ronanhenry-web/JPA/README.md

-# Projet JPA
+# JPA Project

-Objectif découvrir les entityManager (CRUD), JPQL avec Query, les transactions des requêtes, l'héritage et la modélisation objet
+Aimed at discovering entityManager (CRUD), JPQL with Query, transaction management, inheritance, and object modeling
-- De plus, j'ai plusieurs branches qui représentent un TP
+- Additionally, I have several branches representing different exercises (TP)

-## Démarrer
+## Getting Started

-Le projet a été créé sous IntelliJ, pour le démarrer suivre les étapes suivantes.
+The project was created using IntelliJ.
+To get it running, follow these steps :

-- Cloner le projet
+- Clone the project
-- Avoir une BDD et suivre les consignes du fichier properties + les erreurs SQL indiquant de créer des tables
+- Set up a database and follow the instructions in the properties file, resolving any SQL errors indicating the need to create tables
-- Compiler le fichier main
+- Compile the main file

-## Sources & Outils
+## Sources & Tools

 <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="40" height="40"/> </a>